matt-allan/json-guard-cli/README.md

 Arguments:

 * data: The data to validate.
-Must be the path to a JSON file or a JSON string.
 * schema: The schema to use.
-Must be the path to a JSON file, a JSON string, or a loadable path.

 Examples: